 private property,

-private procedure,
+private procedure.

-private function
+abstract function

 property height as Int